canonical/trino-k8s-operator/README.md

 juju remove-relation trino-k8s tls-certificates-operator --force
 ```
 ## Contributing
-Please see the [Juju SDK documentation](https://juju.is/docs/sdk) for more information about developing and improving charms and [Contributing](CONTRIBUTING.md) for developer guidence.
+Please see the [Juju SDK documentation](https://juju.is/docs/sdk) for more information about developing and improving charms and [Contributing](CONTRIBUTING.md) for developer guidance.

 ## License
 The Charmed Trino K8s Operator is free software, distributed under the Apache Software License, version 2.0.
 See [License](LICENSE) for more details.